zld3002/c0lang/cc0/README.txt

  - replace all instances of "make" with "make STATIC=true"
  - Clients need the "libgmp3" and probably "libgmp-devel" Cygwin packages, as well as "libpng-dev" "libncurses-dev"
+ - run "make libs STATIC=true" before "make STATIC=true" on Windows, as there's an extra dependency (coin and codex require libs to already exist) that is not present in the non-static compiles.
+This should eventually be fixed in the makefile.
+ - in cymbol/cymbol-native.sml, extern-lib-native.sml needs to be
+   replaced by extern-lib-static.sml, and extern-lib-static needs to have the args library commented out.
+(This should probably be standardized.)

 Older versions: